-Makhana or phool makhana or fox nuts or Euryale feroxis or popped lotus seeds produced from Euryale Fox plant.
-It is a popular snack in India and mainly consumed during fasting.
+Makhana or Phool makhana or fox nuts or Euryale feroxis or popped lotus seeds produced from Euryale Fox plant.
+It is a favorite snack in India and mainly consumed during fasting.

 Makhana is a highly nutritious food for baby and kids.
-Its known for its versatility and can be used to prepare porridge’s, snacks, kheer, curry, rice, raita and more!!
+It is known for its versatility and can be used to prepare porridge’s, snacks, kheer, curry, rice, raita, and more!!
 Read more on the health benefits of makhana, how and when to introduce makhana to baby and more about makhana with makhana recipes.

 When can I introduce Makhana to my baby?